i3-sol/kingsley.sh/content/posts/2021/staggering-cost-of-surviving-heart-disease-in-the-usa.md

   <p>Each family facing the question of fetal viability (an abstract and clinical term that I loathe) makes their own decision based on their unique circumstances, and I wholeheartedly support each and every one of them.
 For our part, my wife and I agreed that our child’s quality of life, and their ability to feel love and happiness was all that really mattered to us.
 We didn’t care if our child wasn’t the smartest, or an athlete, we just wanted them to be loved, happy, and kind.
 And we were in the privileged position (at the time, at least) of imagining that our insurance had us covered.</p>

-  <p>My wife joined a HLHS Facebook group, asked some tough questions, and seeing the perspective from other parents of children with HLHS helped ease our minds that our child, with life-saving intervention, surgeries, and therapy, could, and should live a happy, healthy, fulfilled life, at least until adulthood.</p>
+  <p>My wife joined a HLHS Facebook group, asked some tough questions, and seeing the perspective from other parents of children with HLHS helped ease our minds that our child, with life-saving intervention, surgeries, and therapy, could, and should live a happy, healthy, fulfilled life, at least until adulthood (the surgeries/procedures have only been around for a <a href="https://www.ahajournals.org/doi/pdf/10.1161/CIRCULATIONAHA.117.031282" target="_blank">few decades</a>).</p>

   <h2 class="text-uppercase">One in 700 Million</h2>
   <p>Sterling, our daughter, was born in early September 2020 at 39 weeks to the soothing sounds of <a href="https://www.youtube.com/watch?v=bbGRVVQ-17U" target="_blank">Lacksley Castell's "Speak Softly"</a>.
 She needed a life-saving procedure minutes after birth to open a restrictive valve in her heart, had her first major open-heart surgery at seven days old (Norwood), and at 5 months had her second major heart surgery (Glenn).
 She will require another major heart surgery by the time she's a toddler (Fontan).
 At 8 weeks old, Sterling was preemptively diagnosed with isomerism/heterotaxy syndrome, and at 3 months old, we got the ultimate diagnosis of a very rare genetic disorder called Kabuki syndrome - only 1 out of every 33,200 babies worldwide are born with Kabuki syndrome.<sup><a href="#note-3">[3]</a></sup> According to her doctor, the odds of her heart condition and genetic condition occurring simultaneously are somewhere in the region of 1 in 700,000,000+.
 Factor in her other diagnoses, and that number is around 1 in 2,000,000,000+.</p>